pabit06/MyERP/SECURITY.md

 ## Supported Versions

-We actively support and provide security updates for the following versions:
+I actively support and provide security updates for the following versions:

 | Version  | Supported          |
 | -------- | ------------------ |
 | Latest   | :white_check_mark: |
 | < Latest | :x:                |

-We recommend always using the latest version to ensure you have the most recent security patches.
+I recommend always using the latest version to ensure you have the most recent security patches.

 ## Reporting a Vulnerability

-We take the security of MyERP very seriously.
+I take the security of MyERP very seriously.
 If you discover a security vulnerability, please follow these steps:

 ### How to Report

 1. **Do NOT** open a public GitHub issue for security vulnerabilities
-2. **Do NOT** disclose the vulnerability publicly until we've had a chance to address it
+2. **Do NOT** disclose the vulnerability publicly until I've had a chance to address it
-3. Send an email to: **security@myerp.com** (or your security contact email)
+3. Send an email to: **prembhandari06@gmail.com**
    - Include a detailed description of the vulnerability
    - Provide steps to reproduce the issue
    - Include any proof-of-concept code or screenshots (if applicable)